ppqSense/QubeDocs/docs/QubeCL_Manual_v5.md

 The gain values for the two modulators can be found in the QubeCL datasheet and in the test report that comes along with the instrument.

-> CAUTION
+!!!
+Warning "CAUTION: Current Overload Risk"

     The high current modulator can provide currents up to tens of mA which can be added to or subtracted from the bias current of the laser.
     When sourcing negative control voltages to the modulators, the modulating current is added to the bias current, in this case the total current may exceed the maximum current allowed by the laser.
 Therefore it is necessary to be very careful to avoid the risk of damaging the laser itself.

 The maximum current value that the user can set on the QubeCL does not comprehend the modulating signal, being just referred to the sourced Bias Current.
 The QubeCL does not perform any safety check on the overall Output Current value resulting as the Bias Current with the superimposed modulation signals.

 ---

+Figure: Appearance of the LH module equipped with the DDS sub-module

 ![](assets_QubeCL_Manual_v5/img-0988.png)

-**Figure 14:** Appearance of the LH module equipped with the DDS sub-module

 ### 6.1 The DDS sub-module